Ed-Whyatt/titan-barbers/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   The website has been tested by friends and family members to review the site and documentation to point out any bugs and/ or user experience issues.

+### Known Bugs

+-   On some small mobile devices the heading pushes the bootstap navigation below in the header.
+-   On some small mobile devices the text in the meet the team section overlaps the container.
+-   On some small mobile devices the form will not fit inside the page.

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...